I Felt The Sting . . .

 The second factor that I think played a role is inadequate vitamins A, D & K. Though we were eating a traditional diet, I still wasn’t fully sold on fermented cod liver oil.
 From what I’d heard it wasn’t an adequate source of omega-3’s.
 I’ve since changed my mind, but back then my fridge was stocked with several fish oils that supposedly had different benefits.
 Knowing what I know now I would have exclusively given her fermented cod liver oil, which I believe might have helped to slow or completely halt the decay.
 In addition, we were already consuming a lot of organic butter, but it wasn’t necessarily always pastured, which means it was unlikely to contain substantial amounts of Vitamin K.

-UPDATE: I remembered a third factor that I believe played a role.
-One of the most difficult things I experienced during my pregnancy with Katie was that my first trimester occurred during one of the most rainy seasons on record.
+The third factor that I believe played a role… One of the most difficult things I experienced during my pregnancy with Katie was that my first trimester occurred during one of the most rainy seasons on record.
 I deeply craved sunlight during those first few months, which I believe was related to a need for more vitamin D. It was a miserable time, and it had long lasting effects.
 Katie’s baby teeth, which formed around the second month in utero, were very weak and porous.
 Fortunately, her adult teeth formed around 20 weeks after I had plenty of sunshine.

 As soon as Katie’s tooth broke I ordered Ramiel Nagel’s book, Cure Tooth Decay.
 This book is a MUST READ for anyone interested in reversing tooth decay naturally.
 Though as I mentioned earlier we were already eating a 99.99% traditional diet, I did implement several changes after reading the book: